amplitude/amplitude-dev-center/docs/experiment/sdks/react-native-sdk.md

 #### Integrations

-If you use either Amplitude or Segment Analytics SDKs to track events into Amplitude, you'll want to set up an integration on initialization.
-Integrations automatically implement [provider](#providers) interfaces to enable a more streamlined developer experience by making it easier to **manage user identity** and **track exposures events**.
+If you use either Amplitude or Segment Analytics SDKs to track events into Amplitude, Amplitude recommends that you set up an integration on initialization.
+Integrations implement [provider](#providers) interfaces to enable a more streamlined developer experience by making it easier to **manage user identity** and **track exposures events**.

 ???amplitude "Amplitude integration (click to open)"